Return to the Purplemath home page

 (n + 6)(n – 4) = 0

-Then the solutions are n = –6 and n = 4.
-Since the numbers we are looking for are negative, we can ignore the "4" and take n = –6.
-Then n + 2 = –4.
-The answer is
+This equation clearly has two solutions, being n = −6 and n = 4.
+Since the numbers I am looking for are negative, I can ignore the "4" solution value and instead use the n = −6 solution.

 The numbers are –6 and –4.

-Do not assume that you can use both solutions if you just change signs to be whatever you feel like.
+Do not assume that you can use both solutions if you just change the signs to be whatever you feel like.
 While this often "works", it does not always work, and it's sure to annoy your teacher.
-Throw out invalid results, and solve properly for valid ones.
+Instead, throw out invalid results, and solve properly for the valid ones.

-Before you get upset, remember that the point here is to give you practice in unwrapping and unwinding these words, and turning these words into algebraic equations.
+The point of exercises like this is to give me practice in unwrapping and unwinding these words, and turning the words into algebraic expressions and equations.
 The point is in the solving, not in the relative "reality" of the problem.
-That said, how do you solve this?
-The best first step is to start labelling:
+That said, how do I solve this?
+The best first step is to start labelling.

 the larger number: x